Diary Of A Busker Day 350 Saturday April 6th 2013 Winchester High Street 1. Corner of Monsoon. Time: 11:45-1:45pm 2. Opposite Oxfam. Time: 2:30-4:30pm

-The street’s pretty full up today: there’s what’s-his-name’s rockabilly trio at The Butter Cross, there’s one of those statue people painted all in black, standing on a crate a bit further down, there’s the animal balloon maker – Pierre, and there’s the harpist I saw the other day – he’s down about halfway to the crossroads.
-The harp’s louder than you think – I can hear it down at Vodafone, although it’s almost inaudible just a few feet around the corner where I set up, unbelievably, in the sun.
-In fact after 15 minutes I even take my scarf off!
-I forgot – just after I start up, Pierre comes around the corner to say ‘bonjour’ and ‘ca va?’, which of course I return but that marks the extent of my Holiday French, these days.
-Well, after my ‘ca va’, and clearly under the illusion I am fluent in his um…mere tongue, he then says something fast, long and incomprehensible.
-The foolish foreigner.
-Je nay compron, I think I said.
+The street’s pretty full up today; there’s Bob Jackson’s rockabilly trio at The Buttercross, there’s one of those dead still statue people painted all in black, standing on a crate a bit further down, there’s the animal balloon maker – Pierre, and there’s the harpist I saw the other day; he’s down about halfway to the crossroads.
+The harp is louder than you think and I can hear it down at Vodafone, although it’s almost inaudible just a few feet around the corner where I set up, unbelievably, in the sun.
+In fact, after fifteen minutes I even take my scarf off!
+Just before that, Pierre comes around the corner to say ‘bonjour’ and ‘ca va?’ which of course I return but that marks the extent of my Holiday French these days.
+Well, after my ‘ca va? and clearly under the illusion I am fluent in his native tongue, he then says something fast, long and incomprehensible.
+‘Je nay compron,’ I think I said.

-I catch the eye(Eye catch the Eye) of one of my old-lady-regulars.
-She’s across the street and I’m pretty sure she wasn’t going to come over but she has to now.
-Ha!
-Ha!
+Eye catch the eye(!) of one of my old-lady-regulars.
+She’s across the street and I’m pretty sure she wasn’t going to come over but she has to now!
 In fact, after she says hello and goes to dig around in her purse, I say ‘You know, you don’t have to give me money every time you see me, you can just say hello if you want – I don’t mind.
-I’ll always say hello’.
-She says ‘Oh, I know you’re polite, not like some of them’.
-‘Them?’ – the homeless?, the beggars? some of the (impolite) scum out here? – I’m paranoid enough sometimes, about being out here, without some old lady grouping me in with some of that lot.
-I do a ‘good’ 2 hours out here, then reckon I – and everyone else – need a break…and for the first time in months, I’ve brought a snack of a small apple and crisps, and also for the first time in months, I’m able to go to the cathedral grounds and eat it and not freeze.
-Amazing.
+I’ll always say hello.’
+She says ‘Oh, I know you’re polite, not like some of them.’
+“Them”? – the homeless? the beggars?
+Some of the impolite scum out here?
+I’m paranoid enough sometimes, about being out here, without some old lady grouping me in with the worst elements of the flotsam and jetsam out here.
+Anyway, I do two hours then reckon I, and everyone else, need a break…and for the first time in months, I’ve brought a snack of a small apple and crisps, and also for the first time in months, I’m able to go to the cathedral grounds and chomp away and not freeze, which is amazing.

 I gave my card to a couple who asked if I’d play at their coffee bar when it opens in the summer.
 It’s in some place called Bucklebury which, according to my AA Illustrated Road Book Of England And Wales – 1961 edition, is in between Newbury and Reading and has a population of 1,822.
 I bet I won’t hear from them!*

-Well, I was going to do an hour at the most but ended up doing 2 – maybe I was going for some record – but I think I coped pretty well because unlike the first spot, this one was cold and windy, and in the shade and by the end my feet are well cold.
-FOUR hours – I haven’t done one of them for ages.
-Earnings: £43.96p (including 1 CD) * I didn’t.
+Well, I was going to do an hour at the most but ended up doing two; maybe I was going for some record, but I think I coped pretty well because unlike the first spot, this one was cold and windy and in the shade and by the end my feet are well and truly frozen.
+A FOUR hour shift; I haven’t done one of those for ages.